fluxninja/aperture/docs/content/tutorials/flow-control/rate-limiting/static-rate-limiting.md

 ```

 One of the simplest flow control policies is static rate limiting to regulate
 heavy-hitters.
-It uses
+It uses the
 [Rate-Limiting Actuator](/concepts/flow-control/components/rate-limiter.md) to
-block specific flow labels that exceed their quota within a certain time-frame
+block specific flow labels that exceed their quota within a certain time frame
 (limit reset interval).

 ## Policy